RosettaCommons/documentation/rosetta_basics/scoring/ms_expdata_score_terms.md

 The energy method lives in `Rosetta/main/source/src/core/scoring/methods/HRF_MSLabelingEnergy.cc`.

 ### Usage
-To use `hrf_ms_labeling` for centroid mode pose scoring, an input file containing the experimentally derived protection factors and their corresponding residue numbers is required.
+To use `hrf_ms_labeling` for centroid mode pose scoring, an input text file containing the experimentally derived protection factors and their corresponding residue numbers is required.
 The general format for this input file is:

 ```
 #RESIDUE NUMBER, lnPF